ENSTA-U2IS-AI/torch-uncertainty/docs/source/contributing.rst

 3. Install torch-uncertainty in editable mode poetry with dev packages:
    :bash:`poetry install --with dev`
 4. Install pre-commit hooks with :bash:`pre-commit install`

+If you have issues with poetry, add :bash:`PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` at the beginning of every :bash:`poetry` command.

 Build the documentation locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^